Ciela-Institute/caustics/docs/source/glossary.rst

 radians
     A unit of angular measure used to denote the orientation of the lens on the sky and the position angle of the lens.

-meters
-    A unit of length in the metric system, used here to denote the position vector in the lens plane in the EPL model.

 arcsec/pixel
     Arcseconds per pixel, used to denote the pixel scale of the source image in the lens plane, indicating the angular size each pixel represents.